CP1404/Practicals/prac_03/README.md

-In one of our end-of-subject YourJCU student feedback surveys, a student suggested that we do more hand-writing code to help prepare for the final examin.
+In one of our end-of-subject YourJCU student feedback surveys, a student suggested that we do more hand-writing code to help prepare for the final examination.
 Great idea!
 And it shows it's a great idea for you to provide us with your feedback -- during the semester anytime, and especially in our main surveys.